ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 - [`bafkreidmwhhm6myajxlpu7kofe3aqwf4ezxxn46cp5fko7mb6x74g4k5nm`][f-dag-pb-json]
   is the aforementioned DAG-PB directory's Logical DAG-JSON representation that is expected to be returned when using `?format=dag-json`.
-- Traversal Test Fixtures: the following test fixtures contain two levels of nested documents of their encoding.
-Accessing `/ipfs/$CID/foo/bar` should return the JSON equivalent of `{"hello":"this is not a link"}`.
-  - DAG-CBOR: [`bafyreiehxu373cu3v5gyxyxfsfjryscs7sq6fh3unqcqgqhdfn3n43vrgu`][f-dag-cbor-traversal]
-  - DAG-JSON: [`baguqeeraoaeabj5hdfcmpkzfeiwtfwb3qbvfwzbiknqn7itcwsb2fdtu7eta`][f-dag-json-traversal]
 - `TODO` is a valid JSON but not a valid DAG-JSON
 - `TODO` is a valid CBOR but not a valid DAG-CBOR